Dervillay/StarField/README.md

 An adapted component from a p5.js project, originally forked from Ning Shen's [Starfield](https://www.openprocessing.org/sketch/429790), licensed under [Creative Commons Attribution-ShareAlike 3.0](https://creativecommons.org/licenses/by-sa/3.0/)

 # Methods and Parameters

 ## starfield.js

 The component consists of 3 classes: **StarField**, **Planet** and **Star**:

 ### StarField

-#### constructor(starDensity, planetDensity, maxSpeed, objectLabelling, cube, sphere)
+#### constructor(starDensity, planetDensity, maxSpeed, objectLabelling, drawCube, drawSphere)

-  The constructor takes 6 optional parameters, `starDensity`, `planetDensity`, `maxSpeed`, `objectLabelling`, `cube` and `sphere`, expecting a boolean value for `objectLabelling`, `cube` and `sphere`, and integers for all others.
+  The constructor takes 6 optional parameters, `starDensity`, `planetDensity`, `maxSpeed`, `objectLabelling`, `drawCube` and `drawSphere`, expecting a boolean value for `objectLabelling`, `drawCube` and `drawSphere`, and integers for all others.
 If no values are specified, then they will default to 50, 400, 40, false, false and false respectively.
-The values of these parameters are then passed to variables of the same name.
+The values of these parameters are then passed to variables of the same name (excluding `drawCube`, which becomes `this.cube` and `drawSphere` which becomes `this.sphere`.
 The constructor then initialises multiple other variables, `speed`, `mX`, `mY`, and two empty lists named `stars` and `planets`, adhering to the convention of prefixing them with `this.`.

   `speed` is used to set the default scrolling speed of the StarField when the mouse is not pressed, by default, this is set to 1. `mX` and `mY` represent translated versions of the current x and y coordinates of the mouse, where mX is the current x coordinate minus half the width of the window the component is rendered in, and mY is the current y coordinate minus half the height of the window.
-(The reason for this translation is explained in `draw()`)
+(The reason for this translation is explained in `draw(g)`)

   An if statement is then used to check whether `cube` or `sphere` is true, and if so, creates a canvas with WEBGL enabled using `createCanvas(windowWidth, windowHeight, WEBGL)`.
-It then creates a p5.Renderer object and stores it in a variable named g using `this.g = createGraphics(windowWidth, windowHeight)`.
+It then creates a p5.Renderer object and stores it in a variable named `g` using `this.g = createGraphics(windowWidth, windowHeight)`.
 If instead, `cube` and `sphere` are both false, a regular P2D canvas is created with `createCanvas(windowWidth, windowHeight)`. `windowWidth` and `windowHeight` are used to create a canvas with width and height equal to that of the window that the component is being intialised in.

   The constructor finally populates the lists `stars` and `planets` by intialising new instances of the classes `Star` and `Planet`, storing each instance as an element in the list.
 It creates as many stars as the value of `starDensity` and as many planets as the value of `planetDensity`.

 #### getters and setters

-Getters and setters exist for all variables in the following form:
+Getters and setters exist for all relevant variables in the following form:

 ~~~~